 “No. That beam is coming down!”
 Red grabbed Lu, jerking her back the way they’d come.

 A loud crash cut her off and she turned to see a burning hunk of beam from the ceiling had crashed to the floor where she’d just been.
 Red pulled her arm again and she followed him.
 They neared the splintered door.
 Reynolds’ voice on the radio ordered them to evacuate.
 As they ran outside Reynolds grabbed her other arm and the two men yanked her clear.

 “Open up the deck gun,” Reynolds shouted over the radio.

 “Roger.”
 Ace’s response crackled back.
 There was the air horn warning blast, immediately followed by a thick stream of water arching onto the top of the building.

 “Break open the west windows to vent,” Reynolds pointed to the least damaged side of the house.

-With renewed vigor she smashed through the slats boarding up the window, but all she could see inside was smoke and fire.
-She heard an unfamiliar voice issuing orders over the radio.
-Obviously Bellevue 2 had a more senior commander on board.
-Reynolds had relinquished control.
+With renewed vigor she smashed through the slats boarding up the window, but all she saw inside was smoke and fire.
+An unfamiliar voice issued orders over the radio.
+Obviously Bellevue 2 had a more senior commander on board and Reynolds had relinquished control.